arunchandra23/backend_age_calcuator/README.md

     `python -m uvicorn main:app --reload` or `uvicorn main:app --reload`

 ### Step-3
-open the link http://localhost:8000/docs to look into the swagger ui
+open the link http://localhost:8000/docs to look into the swagger ui or Continue towards setting up front end.
+If not cloned please use the following link to access the repository https://github.com/arunchandra23/frontend_age_calculator.git